Richard Monckton Milnes, 1st Baron Houghton: Women's rights

 He admired the literacy brilliance in female writers and was a firm friend of the Gaskell family of Manchester.
 A champion of women's rights, in 1871 he served as a vice-president on the Leeds Committee of the National Association for the Promotion of Social Science and was president of the association in 1873.
 He supported Meta, the daughter of novelist Elizabeth Gaskell in her work as the Representative of the Manchester Ladies' Educational Association and on The North of England Council for Promoting the Higher Education of Women.
 The Spectator reported upon Meta's death in 1913 that, "Lord Houghton once said that the conversation and society to be met with in the house of the Gaskells at Manchester – Plymouth Grove – were the one thing which made life in that city tolerable for people of literary tastes".

 Personal life

 Milnes was a persistent suitor of Florence Nightingale (who finally refused to marry him), and one of her staunchest supporters along with the statesman Sidney Herbert.
-On 30 July 1851, he married the Honourable Annabella Hungerford Crewe, daughter of John Crewe, 2nd Baron Crewe.
+On 30 July 1851, he married the Honourable Annabella Hungerford Crewe, daughter of the 2nd Baron Crewe.
 Together they had three children: